Saipushpanjali/MusicbandWebsite/README.md

 Similiarly as the images I had been provided with were in a variety of different sizes and displayed quite poorly.
 This led to some tinkering with different methods of displaying the images until finally settling on a customised version of the Bootstrap slideshow component which allows for a consistent presentation.

-## Deployment

-The website has been deployed to Github pages and can be found at: <https://cianhub.github.io/the-monkees-website/>

-## Installation

-1. Clone the repository.
-2. Open index.html in your web browser of choice.

-## Credits

-### Content

-- The text for 'Band' section was copied from the [Wikipedia article - The Monkees](https://en.wikipedia.org/wiki/The_Monkees)

-### Media

-- The media files used in this website were provided by the Code Institute

-### Acknowledgements

-- I received inspiration for image overlay and block divider from the [Whiskey Drop - Course Project](https://github.com/Code-Institute-Solutions/BootstrapLandingPage)